 If you ask someone about their gender identity or pronouns, do so in a manner which is not intrusive or disruptive, but based in confidence and friendship.
 Leaders should make it a normal practise to express and accept each other's gender pronouns, so that people who are part of the LGBTQ+ community are not identified or placed in vulnerable situations.

 Asana incorporated the addition of gender pronouns into their profile settings, so people have visibility over how their team member's identify.
 This is a great example of a business fostering inclusivity.
+Similarly, LinkedIn have recently added the ability to add pronouns to your profile.
+Managers and leaders should encourage their teams to do so to promote inclusion within their company.

 Know that LGBTQ+ identities are legitimate and genuine, and that individuals holding these self-identities deserve to be believed and respected in their awareness of themselves.
-Disrespecting their trust in you or marginalizing the individual will just diminish their feelings of safety in the work environment.
+Disrespecting their trust in you, or marginalizing the individual will just diminish their feelings of safety in the work environment.

-Employers, mentors and colleagues’ first commitment should be to do no harm.
+An employers' first commitment should be to do no harm.
 Keep this in mind in policies and procedures, and in intake documents for LGBTQ+ employees, and recommend using inclusive and supportive terminology.

 Making these changes may require employers to de-establish their own social conditioning on gender standards and prejudices to better assess the safety of their workplace.
-Acknowledging the structural or cultural barriers that may affect LGBTQ employees is the first step to making changes that make your workplace more inclusive.
+Acknowledging the structural or cultural barriers that may affect LGBTQ+ employees is the first step to making changes that make your workplace more inclusive.

 For many LGBTQ+ people, the fear of homophobia, rejection, being moved on for promotions and work interviews is still very strong.
 In reality, gay and lesbian job seekers are 5% less likely than heterosexual applicants with similar skills and experience to be given a job interview (as discovered by András Tilcsik, professor of sociology at Harvard University in his Journal Article “Pride and Prejudice: Employment Discrimination against Openly Gay”).